Agios Pharmaceuticals (NASDAQ:AGIO) Research Coverage Started at Piper Sandler

-Stock analysts at Piper Sandler assumed coverage on shares of Agios Pharmaceuticals (NASDAQ:AGIO – Get Rating) in a note issued to investors on Friday, MarketBeat Ratings reports.
-The brokerage set an “overweight” rating and a $41.00 price target on the biopharmaceutical company’s stock.
-Piper Sandler’s target price suggests a potential upside of 32.99% from the stock’s previous close.
+Piper Sandler initiated coverage on shares of Agios Pharmaceuticals (NASDAQ:AGIO – Get Rating) in a research report released on Friday morning, Marketbeat Ratings reports.
+The brokerage issued an overweight rating and a $41.00 price target on the biopharmaceutical company’s stock.

 Insider Buying and Selling at Agios Pharmaceuticals